Frequently Asked Questions

-If you've been to most churches, you'll find that the structure is often a lot like what we see in the corporate world.
-There's a head or senior pastor, then there are those who report to that position.
+If you've been to some churches, you'll find that the structure is often a lot like what we see in the corporate world.
+Many times, the church leadership act like CEOs and CFOs of a large corporation, letting their word, alone, be final.
 Yet, we find Jesus saying in Matthew 20:25-28 “You know that the rulers of the Gentiles lord it over them, and their high officials exercise authority over them.
 26 Not so with you.
 Instead, whoever wants to become great among you must be your servant, 27 and whoever wants to be first must be your slave— 28 just as the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many.”
-Though the Bible does allow for spiritual leadership, our teachers and administrators are all volunteers.
+Though the Bible does teach us about proper spiritual leadership (in the Pastoral Epistles to Timothy and Titus), our teachers and administrators are all volunteers.
 To learn a little bit more about them, click on this link.

 Does TLC Gathering belong to a denomination?

 TLC Gathering is not affiliated with any denomination.
 We welcome those from all denominations.
 Jesus’ prayer in John 17:20-21 states: 20 "I do not pray for these alone, but also for those who will believe in Me through their word; 21 that they all may be one, as You, Father, are in Me, and I in You; that they also may be one in Us, that the world may believe that You sent Me.”
 Unity is very important to our gathering.
 We will not all share the same theology on every issue, and that’s okay.
-What is most important is that believers are seeking God with all their heart, soul and mind.
+What is most important is that believers are seeking God with all their heart, soul and mind and that their actions support this great love for Him.
 With that said, don’t get us wrong, theology is VERY important, but there are many ancillary issues in scripture that are not necessary for us to all have the same belief.
+Morality is not one of those subjective areas and it is very important that all believers recognize that we are recognizable by our "fruit" (Matthew 7:15-20; John 15:1-8).
 The leaders of TLC Gathering have had multiple areas in their theology that has changed after continually studying the scriptures, so we are understanding and accepting those who don't see all of scripture in the same manner.
 Finally, let us say that many areas of controversy don’t have as much to do with the Bible as they do with the culture that we live in.
-We must understand that God’s word is timeless, and our culture will change its views like a batch of silly putty.
+We must understand that God’s word is timeless, and our culture will change and form its views like a batch of silly putty.
 For issues on morality, God, His kingdom, life after death, etc. we must always recognize that the scripture is the final authority.

 What are your studies like and what is permitted during the discussion?